 Log in as a new user if you have not already created a user account, or had one created for you.
 If you have previously submitted an abstract to this conference you should have a user account.
+If you submitted an abstract to SEG 2018 and it was accepted for presentation then your user account has been carried forward to SEG 2019 and you should log in as an existing user.
 If you are a reviewer you should have received log-in instructions from the site administrator.
 Your email address acts as a username.

 You may use any alphanumeric characters in your password, but not spaces.
 A minimum of 5 and a maximum of 15 characters are allowed.

 Select this button to submit a new abstract.